Skip to Content

 regional planting considerations

-• Check gardening zones to match plants with your winter temperatures
+• Discover gardening zones that match vegetables to your winter lows

-• Visit nearby growers who understand your region’s quirks and timing
+• Connect with nearby growers who’ve mastered your region’s timing challenges

-• Map your property’s microclimates for strategic plant placement
+• Map your yard’s microclimates for strategic plant placement success

 Vegetable Selection Tips